Sitraka17/Makimathics/Events/London.md

 # Schedule
 Wednesday, 12 July 2023

+Updated the 18th of July 2023 with "*" as P ≤ 0.05

 09:45 Registration

 10:15 - 11:15 Ryan Donnelly - Exploratory Control with Tsallis Entropy for Latent Factor Models

 11:15 - 11:30 Coffee

-11:30 - 12:15 Svetlana Malysheva - Application of random matrices theory to short-period stock log-returns.
+11:30 - 12:15 Svetlana Malysheva - Application of random matrices theory to short-period stock log-returns. ***

 12:15 - 13:00 Álvaro Arroyo - Deep Attentive Survival Analysis in Limit Order Books: Estimating Fill Probabilities with Convolutional-Transformers